 The Airmen's Stories - Sgt.
 D K Ashton

-Dennis Kenneth Ashton does not appear in the usual birth records, he is first noted as arriving in London on 25th February 1922 aboard the 'Yoshino Maru', accompanied by his mother Margaret Helen.
-His age was given as six.
+He arrived in London on 25th February 1922 aboard the 'Yoshino Maru', accompanied by his mother, his age was given as six.

 The family were from Nottinghamshire.
 Ashton joined the RAFVR in January 1938 as an Airman u/t Pilot.
 In September 1939 the FAA was short of pilots and after Ashton was called up he was posted to Donibristle and joined the Torpedo/Spotter/Reconnaissance Flight.

 In October 1939 he married Ethel Blackwell at Basford, Nottinghamshire.